davidwilborn/ULS-Inspector-for-Fiddler/README.md

 Installation
 ------------
-Copy the UlsViewFiddlerExtension.dll file to your Fiddler inspectors folder, e.g. C:\Program Files (x86)\Fiddler2\Inspectors
+Copy the UlsViewFiddlerExtension.dll file to your Fiddler inspectors folder, e.g. C:\Program Files\Fiddler2\Inspectors

 How to use the inspector
 ------------------------